mrmowji/exercise/TOPICS.md

 ### Visual Studio Code (VS Code)

 We need some text editor to write our codes.
 I've used many text editors and IDEs.
 But in the end, I became a fan of VS Code.
 It's easy, beautiful, cross-platform, relatively lightweight, and it has one of the best docs to read and learn.
-Actually VS Code and .NET Core were the reasons why I abandoned Visual Studio (which is a really heavy IDE for .NET development) and migrated to Ubuntu.
+Actually VS Code and .NET Core were the main reasons why I abandoned Visual Studio (which is a really heavy IDE for .NET development) and migrated to Ubuntu.
 Even though it's developed using Electron, but it's much faster than other Electron softwares I've tested (e.g. Postman which I stopped using for good).

 **Best resources** to get started or follow:

 - [Official Website](https://code.visualstudio.com)
 - [Wikipedia](https://en.wikipedia.org/wiki/Visual_Studio_Code)

+### Git

+### Prettier

+### ESLint

+### Husky

+### Jest